 Kayaking on the Brisbane River

 Discover Brisbane differently and enjoy outdoor activities on the Brisbane River.
-These guided tours run several times a day and are even better as a sunset experience with the city night lights in the distance.
+These guided kayak tours in Brisbane run several times a day and are even better as a sunset experience with the city’s night lights in the distance.

 Family fun adventures in Brisbane – Segway Tour

 How do you make the best vacations for teenagers?
 Segway!
 There is nothing more fun than zipping around a city on a Segway and for teens, this has to be one of the best things to do in Brisbane for teens.

 A Brisbane Segway tour is a great opportunity to have fun and learn about the city.
 Segway tours are for the whole family, you will be given instructions and a short amount of practice time before you set off on your adventures in Brisbane with teenagers.
 Book your Segway in Brisbane today.

 Read More: 5 of the coolest cities in Australia for family travel.
 Do you know them?